 ℹ️ Default cover image = fallback

-Your form’s default cover image is shown for any question (or page) that doesn’t have an individual image – question‑level images don’t remove it but overwrite it.
+Your design theme's default cover image is shown for all questions (or pages) that don’t have an individual image – individual, page-specific covers don’t remove it but overwrite it.

 If you add and then delete an individual cover image, the fallback default cover will take its place again.